Vipul-Wakodikar/Nasa-IMG-Clone/client/UPDATE_LOG.md

 ![Alt text](image-1.png)

 2. Created separate Masonry Layout with url as props or parameters so that it will be easier to display the webpage with mosaic layout
 3. Masonry Effect is acheived with the help of react-photo-album
 4. Added custom styles in Modal
 5. Added video overlay to distinguish between images and video.
 6. HeaderModal APOD UI fix.
 7. Focus and Active UI fix in the Homepage with respect to Trending and latest button

+# Version 1.3

+1. Added image for mp3 data
+2. Masonary is now available for image that is being rendered after searching any information
+3. Page will re-render whenever user change media type
+4. Bug fixed, when audio is selected and switch to video only media type audio and video both are getting rendered
+5. users can now view image, video or audio at once in homepage
+6. Added security features where secret key is now hidden in source and in network tab
+7. Integrated both client and server using concurrently package